Multiple dashboards

 resources list (Optional)

 List of resources that should be loaded.
 Only use this when mode is yaml.
 If you change anything here, click the three dots menu (top-right) and click on Reload resources to pick up changes without restarting Home Assistant.
-You can also call lovelace.reload_resources service directly.
+You can also call lovelace.reload_resources action directly.

 url string Required